3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-Look at the previous time that you ran gaincal, and identify the one thing which you need to change now (apart from the output table name).
+Review the last time you ran gaincal, and identify what you need to change now (other than the output table name).

 os.system('rm -rf calsources.ap2')